sry19/java5004_teamprojects/hw9/README.md

 * Even though now we only have two comparators, factory pattern makes sure the efficiency of adding new comparators in the future.

-# The "filter" use "Factory pattern & Observer pattern".
+## The "filter" uses "Factory pattern & Observer pattern".

 Reasoning:
 * In order to build filters, we use factory design pattern.
 Filter() does not need to know which